Microsoft Excel integration

 Using a named cell range with a data stream enables workbook authors to control which specific cells will be updated with the data stream output, without requiring further code changes.

-Note: Calling start or stop on a closed data stream will result in an error being thrown.
+Calling start or stop on a closed data stream results in an error being thrown.

 Enabling API logging

-If you encounter errors during the course of using the Excel Integration, it can be helpful to enable API logging, which will output more information to the application’s dev tools console.
+If you encounter errors during the course of using the Excel Integration, it can be helpful to enable API logging, which outputs more information to the application’s dev tools console.

 API logging is turned off by default.